Annalise Keating

-Annalise Keating Esq. (née Anna-Mae Harkness) is a fictional character in the legal drama series How to Get Away with Murder.
-Series creator Peter Nowalk is responsible for creating and developing the character, and American actress Viola Davis portrayed Keating since the show's inception.
-Annalise is introduced as a complex, high-profile criminal defense attorney and law professor at Middleton University who maintains social prestige and navigates through university politics.
-The series' main narrative starts when Annalise chooses five of her students to work with her and they get in the middle of a murder case.
-Throughout the series' course, Annalise is very protective of her students, who become her allies, and is balancing between her personal life and the public scrutiny.
+Annalise Keating, Esq. (née Anna-Mae Harkness), is a fictional character in the legal drama thriller series How to Get Away with Murder.
+The character was created and developed by Peter Nowalk and portrayed by American actress Viola Davis throughout the series' run.
+Annalise is introduced as a complex, high-profile criminal defense attorney and law professor at the fictional Middleton University, known for her social prestige and navigation of university politics.

+The main narrative begins when Annalise selects five of her students to assist with cases at her firm, drawing them into a series of interconnected murders.
+Throughout the series, Annalise serves as a protective mentor to her students while balancing the demands of her professional career, personal struggles, and public scrutiny.

+Annalise has been recognized as a groundbreaking character in television history, praised for advancing the representation of African-American women and LGBTQ+ individuals in mainstream media.
+Davis’s portrayal earned critical acclaim, culminating in her becoming the first African-American woman to win the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2015.
+The character's complexity, vulnerability, and professional strength have been cited as redefining portrayals of women in legal dramas.

 Characterization

-On February 25, 2014, it was announced that Viola Davis was cast in the show's leading role of Professor Annalise Keating.
-Annalise is introduced as a self-sufficient and confident woman who seems to have a perfect life and is respected for her professionalism, who people both fear and admire.
-Throughout the series, she experiences emotional changes and her alcohol addiction increases as she gets involved in multiple crimes with her associates.
+On February 25, 2014, it was announced that Viola Davis had been cast in the leading role of Professor Annalise Keating.
+Annalise is introduced as a self-sufficient and highly respected criminal defense attorney and law professor, admired for her professional acumen and commanding presence.
+Over the course of the series, the character undergoes significant emotional changes, with her struggles with trauma and alcohol addiction becoming more pronounced as she becomes increasingly entangled in criminal activity alongside her associates.